Austin Scott: Second Amendment

+Ukraine

+Following the Russian invasion of Ukraine in 2022, Scott consistently supported military aid to Ukraine.
+As of October 2023, he received an "A" grade on the congressional report card on Ukraine support by Defending Democracy Together.

 Women's issues

-Scott voted against the 2013 renewal of the Violence Against Women Act.
+Scott voted for the Violence Against Women Reauthorization Act of 2012 and also for the 2013 Reauthorizes the Violence Against Women Act amendment, which failed in the house.
+Ultimately, he voted against the 2013 renewal of the Violence Against Women Act.

+He voted for the Deborah Sampson Act in 2019 which increased health care access for women veterans through the Department of Veterans Affairs.

 Texas v.
 Pennsylvania

-In December 2020, Scott was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.
+In December 2020, Scott was one of 126 Republican representatives to sign an amicus brief in support of Texas v.
+Pennsylvania, a lawsuit filed at the U.S. Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
+The U.S. Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

 2021 Electoral College vote

 On January 7, 2021, Scott did not object to the Electoral College certification in the House of Representatives.
 On January 5, 2021, he joined several Republican colleagues in sending a letter to Congressional leadership stating that members of Congress did not have the authority to object to Electoral College votes sent to them by each state absent an investigation from a state legislature or a conflicting slate of electors.

 Scott condemned the violence at the U.S. Capitol on January 6, 2021.

 Scott attended President Joe Biden's inauguration on January 20, 2021.